 Fidelity is a world-class broker with over 70 years of experience in mutual funds, bonds, stocks, and other short-term investments.
 With Fidelity, you can build up a strong portfolio by having access to over 10,000 mutual funds from both Fidelity and other brokerage firms.
 You can use the Mutual Fund Evaluator tool to easily filter funds based on your personal investment goals, performance criteria, and fund characteristics.
 Experienced long-term investors can pair professionally managed asset allocation funds with automated RMD withdrawal services to take the guesswork out of required minimum distributions for retirement accounts with Fidelity Simplicity RMD Funds.
 You can start investing in mutual funds with Fidelity with any amount.
 For the full review click here.

 There are many other brokers outside of our top 3 that offer access to mutual funds.
 You can check our full list of the best trading platforms for mutual funds in UAE here.
-If you want to trade different access than we recommend you to check the best overall rated app and platforms.

 2. Invest Using a UAE Bank